A simple, flexible method for timing cross-calibration of space missions: Processing

 where $r$ is the Earth-Sun distance in light-seconds, $\delta$ is the declination and $\alpha$ is the angle traced by the SSB, the Earth and the pulsar.
 In practice, the maximum TOA shift during one year of observations is

 The effect is macroscopic and it is often used to refine the pulsar's position in the sky with a precision comparable to high-resolution VLBI or optical observations.
 Proper motion can also produce a significant effect on the TOAs and be measured through pulsar timing.
-One has to pay attention to the choice of coordinates: the right ascension and declination are usually given in the J2000 equinox in the ICRS coordinate frame, but DE200 uses the older FK5 reference frame, which differs by a fraction of an arcsecond from the ICRS frame and produces a shift up to $50\,\microsec$ in our processing.
+One has to pay attention to the choice of coordinates: the right ascension and declination are usually given in the J2000 equinox in the ICRS coordinate frame\footnote{More appropriately, ICRS is the name of the coordinate system, while the frame should be called ICRF; however, this rather confusing naming is used by barycorr and we decided to use the same for simplicity.}, but JPL ephemerides DE200-DE402 use the older FK5 reference frame, which differs by a fraction of an arcsecond from the ICRS frame and produces a shift up to $50\,\microsec$ in our processing.

-Lower-order effects, on the order of micro seconds, can arise from the choice of clock corrections to be applied to the barycentric time.

 As long as the data are consistently barycentered with a single ephemeris, time system, and source position, different choices usually lead to small changes in the analysis results.
 However, when data are collected and pre-processed by multiple teams using inconsistent choices, systematics can compromise analysis.